 Accessibility on the site

-The Oxford University Museum of Natural History wants to make its website accessible to as many people people as possible.The site has been designed using cascading style sheets to improve accessibility for all.
+The Oxford University Museum of Natural History wants to make its website accessible to as many people as possible.The site has been designed using cascading style sheets to improve accessibility for all.

 Navigation